vitalinarh/Dino-RL/README.md

 # Dino-RL

-Reinforcement Learning implemention to design a automatic agent to play the T-Rex Game, also known as the Dinosaur Game.
+Reinforcement Learning implemention to design a automated agent to play the T-Rex Game, also known as the Dinosaur Game.

 ## Usage